-The Canadian requirements for radon mitigation, published in 2017, is titled "Radon mitigation options for existing low-rise residential buildings" ref#16.
-The Canadian guidance includes the following in section 5.1.8..
+The Canadian requirements for radon mitigation was published in 2017 and titled "Radon mitigation options for existing low-rise residential buildings" ^{ref#16}.
+The Canadian guidance includes the following in section 5.1.8.

 "5.1.8 Mitigation system termination